-A new Habitat Regulations Assessment (HRA) of the planned work at Fannyside Muir was required in 2016, due to the inclusion of a new area of bog that had not been covered in the original (2015) HRA.
-The assessment was carried out by SNH, and the restoration work was given consent prior to work beginning on the site.
+All restoration work carried out within the Slamannan Plateau SSSI and SPA boundaries at Fannyside Muir has undergone an appropriate assessment carried out by SNH, and the restoration work was given consent prior to work beginning on the site.
 The assessment process helps to minimise the risk of any of the interventions having a negative impact on the designated features of the Slamannan Plateau SSSI and SPA.